radadiyamohit81/Boston_Housing_Price_Prediction/README.md

 This project contains three files:

 - `Housing Price Prediction.ipynb`: This is the main file where you will be performing your work on the project.
-- `data/house_dataset.csv`: The project dataset.
+- `house_dataset.csv`: The project dataset.
 You'll load this data in the notebook.

 In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `Housing Price Prediction.ipynb` to open up a browser window or tab to work with your notebook.
 Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
 Follow the instructions in the notebook and answer each question presented to successfully complete the project.
 A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.